ajay2java2dev/digital-retailer/README.md

     - Gradle needs to be pre-installed in your machine
     - ./gradlew clean build
     - ./gradlew bootRun
-        Note: gradle should be able to auto detail the spring boot application file: ServiceImplApplication and start it on port 8080.
+        Note: gradle should be able to auto detect the spring boot application file: ServiceImplApplication and start it on port 8080.

     - OR if not gradle, then open the application in Intelij Idea and right click on ServiceImplApplication under service-impl project